yetone/avante.nvim/README.md

 **avante.nvim** is a Neovim plugin designed to emulate the behavior of the [Cursor](https://www.cursor.com) AI IDE, providing users with AI-driven code suggestions and the ability to apply these recommendations directly to their source files with minimal effort.

+> [!NOTE]
-⚠️⚠️ **WARNING: This plugin is still in a very early stage of development, so please be aware that the current code is very messy and unstable, and problems are likely to occur.**
+> ⚠️⚠️ This plugin is still in a very early stage of development, so please be aware that the current code is very messy and unstable, and problems are likely to occur.

 https://github.com/user-attachments/assets/510e6270-b6cf-459d-9a2f-15b397d1fe53